Cclayelijah/k-pop.io/README.md

 --- BETA TESTING ---

-If you would like to participate in the beta test, please message me on discord.
+If you would like to participate in the beta, please message me on discord.
-You will be notified when the beta goes live.